-The level of legal protection of employment (CHART 50), in accordance with the adopted methodology, is the best in Slovakia and the Czech Republic, where practically throughout the entire period subject to analysis (except for 2015-2017) these values remained positive, which means that they were above the median for the value observed in the discussed period in four countries.
-The values for Poland in 2021 and 2022 are more favourable than those observed in Hungary and are close to the median.
+The level of legal protection of employment (CHART 39), in accordance with the adopted methodology, is the best in Slovakia and the Czech Republic, where practically throughout the entire period subject to analysis (except for 2015-2017) these values remained positive, which means that they were above the median for the value observed in the discussed period in four countries.

-CHART 50.
-Total WEP assessment for the area of occupational safety and protection in the dimension of legal employment protection in Poland, the Czech Republic, Slovakia and Hungary in the years 2008-2022
+CHART 41.
+Total WEP assessment for the area of labour protection and security in the dimension of non-standard employment in Poland, the Czech Republic, Slovakia, and Hungary in the years 2008-2022